Lastings Milledge: Amateur draft

-Professional baseball career
+Playing career

 Minor league career

 The delay in signing Milledge prevented him from beginning his professional career until shortly before the end of the minor league season in 2003.
 He appeared in only seven games, hitting .231 for the Kingsport Mets of the Appalachian League.
-In 2004, he was slated to start the year with the class A Capital City Bombers, but he suffered a fractured metacarpal on his right hand in spring training, missing the first six weeks of the season.
+In 2004, he was slated to start the year with the Single–A Capital City Bombers, but he suffered a fractured metacarpal on his right hand in spring training, missing the first six weeks of the season.
 In 65 games with the Bombers, he hit .337 with 13 home runs, 58 RBI and 23 stolen bases, earning him a promotion to the St. Lucie Mets in August.
-In 2005, he continued his minor league success hitting .302 with St. Lucie in the first half of the season and .337 with the AA Binghamton Mets in the second half.
-He began the 2006 season leading off and playing right field for the AAA Norfolk Tides.
+In 2005, he continued his minor league success hitting .302 with St. Lucie in the first half of the season and .337 with the Double–A Binghamton Mets in the second half.
+He began the 2006 season leading off and playing right field for the Triple–A Norfolk Tides.

 New York Mets

 Rookie season

 Milledge made his major league debut on May 30, 2006, as the starting right fielder for the Mets in a 7–2 loss to the Arizona Diamondbacks.
 He went 1 for 4 with a double off Arizona pitcher Miguel Batista.
 Milledge was 21 years, 55 days old on the day of his debut - exactly the same age as former Met Darryl Strawberry when he made his 1983 debut.
 In his three separate stints in the majors in 2006, Milledge hit .241 with 4 HR and 22 RBI in 56 games.

 On June 4, 2006 against the San Francisco Giants, Milledge hit a solo home run – his first major league career homer – off Giants closer Armando Benítez to tie up the game 6–6 in the bottom of the tenth inning.
-When the Mets returned to the field the following inning, Milledge, still excited, high-fived the home fans in attendance at Shea as he returned to his position, inciting the ire of his manager and some teammates, not to mention the national sports media.
+When the Mets returned to the field the following inning, Milledge, still excited, high-fived the home fans in attendance at Shea as he returned to his position, inciting the ire of his manager and some teammates, as well as the national sports media.
 In late September, one of Milledge's Mets teammates placed a sign on his locker which read, "Know Your Place, Rook!"
 The sign-placer was identified in published reports as then-Mets closer Billy Wagner.